 - Nutritional supplements.
 Consuming 1,200 milligrams of calcium daily may possibly reduce symptoms of PMS and PMDD.
 Vitamin B-6, magnesium and L-tryptophan also may help, but talk with your doctor for advice before taking any supplements.

 - Herbal remedies.
 Some research suggests that chasteberry (Vitex agnus-castus) may possibly reduce irritability, mood swings, breast tenderness, swelling, cramps and food cravings associated with PMDD, but more research is needed.
 The U.S. Food and Drug Administration doesn't regulate herbal supplements, so talk with your doctor before trying one.

 - Diet and lifestyle changes.
 Regular exercise often reduces premenstrual symptoms.
 Cutting back on caffeine, avoiding alcohol and stopping smoking may ease symptoms, too.
 Getting enough sleep and using relaxation techniques, such as mindfulness, meditation and yoga, also may help.
 Avoid stressful and emotional triggers, such as arguments over financial issues or relationship problems, whenever possible.

 If you have symptoms of PMDD, talk with your doctor about testing and treatment options.

 See more Expert Answers

 - AskMayoExpert.
-Premenstrual syndrome and premenstrual dysphoric disorder.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.
+Premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD).
+Mayo Clinic; 2020.